annotation/text-fabric/docs/Api/General.md

     [Hebrew Bible](http://nbviewer.jupyter.org/github/etcbc/bhsa/blob/master/tutorial/start.ipynb)
     and the
     [Uruk Cuneiform Tablets](http://nbviewer.jupyter.org/github/nino-cunei/tutorials/blob/master/start.ipynb)
-    put the Text-Fabric API on show for two distinguished (and vastly distinct) corpora.
+    put the Text-Fabric API on show for two distinguished (and vastly different) corpora.

 ???+ note "Generic API"
     This is the API of Text-Fabric in general.